Industrial Behaviorism

 Carry-Forward Legacy

-• Objective measurement remains indispensable modern sport still logs swing speed, launch angle, and split times.
+• Objective measurement remains indispensable.
+Modern sport still tracks swing speed, launch angle, and split times.

 Reflection Prompt

-List three metrics you track in your work.
-For each, write one sentence on how it improves integrity and one on how it might restrict purpose or relational depth.
+List three performance metrics you currently track.
+For each, note one way it strengthens integrity and one way it might constrain purpose or relational depth.
+This contrast clarifies where measurement supports development, and where it may inhibit it.

 See Next: Humanistic Revolt